isc-projects/isc-dnssec-guide/src/signing.rst

    Runtime in seconds:                      0.055

-The -o switch explicitly defines the domain name (``example.com`` in this case), -f switch specifies the output file name.
-The second line has 3 parameters, they are the unsigned zone name (``/etc/bind/db/example.com.db``), ZSK, and KSK file names.
-This generated a plain text file ``/etc/bind/db/example.com.signed.db``, which you can verify for correctness.
+The -o switch explicitly defines the domain name (``example.com`` in this case), while the -f switch specifies the output file name.
+The second line has three parameters: the unsigned zone name (``/etc/bind/db/example.com.db``), the ZSK file name, and the KSK file name.
+This also generates a plain text file ``/etc/bind/db/example.com.signed.db``, which you can verify for correctness.

-Finally, you'll need to update ``named.conf`` to load the signed version of the zone, so it looks something like this:
+Finally, you'll need to update ``named.conf`` to load the signed version of the zone, which looks something like this:

 ::